ProfessionalsRaphael M. Russo

 A partner in the Corporate Department, Raphael (Ray) M. Russo focuses on capital markets and corporate finance as well as the representation of public companies and investors.

 As a member of the Capital Markets Group, Ray has represented issuers and underwriters in connection with initial public offerings, secondary offerings and Rule 144A debt offerings.
 His transaction experience includes offerings for both domestic and foreign issuers.
 He also regularly advises issuers and investors in connection with restructurings, recapitalizations and strategic transactions.
-Ray is recognized by The Legal 500 in capital markets.
+Ray is recognized by Chambers USA and The Legal 500 in capital markets.

 As part of his domestic and international issuer practice, Ray advises public companies on a range of corporate governance and disclosure issues.
 He also helps senior management and significant shareholders of public companies implement liquidity and monetization strategies.